How to hide your IP address: a complete guide

 Connect to your VPN server on your PC via the generated OpenVPN profile.
 Instructions are available here.

-Connect to your VPN server on your Android via the generated OpenVPN profile Instructions available here.
+Connect to your VPN server on your Android via the generated OpenVPN profile.
+Instructions are available here.

 Launch a proxy server on your Android phone.
-A good proxy server example can found here.
+A good proxy server example can be found here.

-As you may have noticed, getting residential IP proxies is much more difficult than getting the datacenter ones and if you don’t want to go into all the hustle of setting everything up, you can just sign up for a paid service that provides residential IP connection.
-The most common downside of all residential IP proxy service currently available on the market is a relatively expensive price.
+As you may have noticed, getting residential IP proxies is much more difficult than getting the datacenter ones and if you don’t want to go into all the hustle of setting everything up, you can sign up for a paid service that provides residential IP connections.
+The most common downside of all residential IP proxy services currently available on the market is a relatively expensive price.

 Multilogin fully supports connections to Bright Data proxies.
 The main benefit of using this service is access to millions of residential IPs worldwide.
 You can choose your IP by country, state, and city.
 Also, it’s easy to access these residential IPs simultaneously from multiple browser profiles at the same time.

-However, due to the fact of how Bright Data is designed, you will not always have access to a certain IP location in particular timeframes.
+However, because Bright Data is designed, you will not always have access to a certain IP location in particular timeframes.
 Each proxy session will last a maximum of 2-3 hours of connectivity.

-GeoSurf offers a smaller scale of residential proxy network than the previous provider.
-Yet, it is quite suitable for a business who can’t afford expensive service and don’t need that kind of scope.
+GeoSurf offers a smaller scale of residential proxy networks than the previous provider.
+Yet, it is quite suitable for a business that can’t afford expensive service and doesn’t need that kind of scope.
 Still, GeoSurf’s service offers access to IPs in 130 countries.
-Easy onboarding process allows starting fast after subscribing to a plan.
+An easy onboarding process allows starting fast after subscribing to a plan.
 It is easy to integrate the service with Multilogin by activating a plugin.

 There is a high rotation option for IPs.
 It is suitable for web-scraping or other use cases where your IP switches to a different one frequently.
 Working with account management on social media, you would prefer to choose sticky IPs.
-Service also enables choosing country and city of the IP.
-GeoSurf limits the timeframe of connectivity to 30 minutes max.
+The service also enables choosing the country and city of the IP.
+GeoSurf limits the timeframe for connectivity to 30 minutes max.

 Too much to digest?
 Let’s recap what we have learned in this article.
-In the beginning, we mentioned, that your IP address is usually the first thing that websites log and look at because it is easily obtainable and it can reveal a lot of information about you.
-That is why we need to understand how to properly hide your IP address.
+In the beginning, we mentioned that your IP address is usually the first thing that websites log and look at because it is easily obtainable.
+It can reveal a lot of information about you.
+That is why we need to understand how to hide your IP address properly.

-The two post popular datacenter IP solutions to hide your IP address are VPN and proxies
+The two most popular datacenter IP solutions to hide your IP address are VPN and proxies.

-Both VPN and proxies can be bought from external providers or created on your own
+Both VPNs and proxies can be bought from external providers or created on your own.

 Using proxies is the most popular and convenient way of changing the IP address for Multilogin users.
-They are great if you want to keep your multiple browser profiles for longer periods and access them on a daily basis.
+They are great if you want to keep your multiple browser profiles for longer periods and access them daily.

 VPN exit node IP addresses are mostly known to popular web platforms and can be oftentimes blacklisted due to other users abusing the service.
-However, VPN can be beneficial in some cases, when you need access to a big pool of IPs around the world for a relatively cheap price.
+However, VPN can be beneficial in some cases when you need access to a big pool of IPs worldwide for a relatively cheap price.

 Having an ADSL connection with a dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.

-Using a mobile 3G or 4G connection is a more practical solution than ADSL because it allows better control over IP renewal.
+Using a mobile 3G or 4G connection is more practical than ADSL because it allows better control over IP renewal.
 You can control IP releases remotely by using two Android apps.
-Also, you can easily turn your 3G/4G mobile connection into a back-connect proxy by getting a VPS and following the instructions from above or running our custom script
+Also, you can easily turn your 3G/4G mobile connection into a back-connect proxy by getting a VPS and following the instructions from above or running our custom script.

 Our recommended residential IP proxy services are Bright Data and GeoSurf.

-If you are looking for a solution to access different accounts using residential or datacenter proxies, check out Multilogin.
+If you want a solution to access different accounts using residential or datacenter proxies, check out Multilogin.
 The software utilizes state-of-the-art counter-fingerprinting technology, which ensures the privacy of your online accounts regardless of what solution you are using to change your IP address.